 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-How many people suffer from insomnia?
+How many people have insomnia?

 If you’re experiencing insomnia lately, it turns out you’re not alone.
 Insomnia affects millions of people.
 The American Academy of Sleep Medicine reports that: